openfaas/docs/docs/openfaas-cloud/user-guide.md

 The default behaviour with no short-path is to return an error, and the success behaviour is to redirect the browser to my homepage.
 So you can see after visiting these two URLs, we have a 50/50 split.

+### Delete your function

+There are three ways to delete your function:

+* Uninstall the GitHub App from your repository, go to the repo settings then Apps and uninstall OpenFaaS Cloud
+* Edit your `stack.yml` and comment out, or delete the entry for the function you no-longer require
+* Use `faas-cli delete <function-name>`

 ### Next steps